 While picking the right crate for your Great Dane is an important step, it’s not the only one to make it a good long-term fit.

 You’ll also want to consider other key things such as optimizing the placement of the crate, making it comfortable by adding a bed, and making them feel comfortable in it.

 These steps ensure that the crate becomes not just a place for your Great Dane to stay out of trouble, but one where they feel comfortable and safe.
-Look at a crate as a modern day equivalent of a den.
+Look at a crate as a modern-day equivalent of a den.

 It’s a place where they can go to nap or take a break or they’re feeling anxious or stressed out.

 For this reason, it’s extremely important that you never use the crate as a place for punishment.
-Do NOT send them to their crates for a timeout if they did something bad, as you always want them to have a positive association with being in the crate.
+Do NOT send them to their crates for a timeout if they do something bad, as you always want them to have a positive association with being in the crate.